Understanding the Difference Between Alzheimer’s and Dementia

 - Vascular Dementia: Often occurring after a stroke, this second most common type of dementia results from blocked or reduced blood flow to the brain.

-- Lewy Body Dementia: Characterized by abnormal deposits of a protein called alpha-synuclein in the brain.
+- Lewy Body Dementia: Characterised by abnormal deposits of a protein called alpha-synuclein in the brain.

 - Frontotemporal Dementia: Involves the degeneration of nerve cells in the frontal and/or temporal lobes of the brain.